Prior to contacting the museum, consult the following list of frequently asked questions, where you might find an answer more quickly.

 - How can I obtain a reproduction of a work in the museum's collection?

-Slides, postcards, posters, and other reproductions are available for purchase at the Museum Store.
-Educators in the North Texas region may contact the museum’s Teaching Resource Center for more assistance.
+Educators in the North Texas region may contact the museum’s American Art Connections Center for more assistance.

 - How should I care for my own collection?